monbell/SpaceWalker/README.md

-CS 174A Team Project \n
+CS 174A Team Project <br>

-Team: SpaceWalkers \n
+Team: SpaceWalkers <br>

-Contributers: \n
+Contributers: <br>
-Monica Bellare \n
+Monica Bellare <br>
-Harsh Chobisa \n
+Harsh Chobisa <br>
-Neha Adhlakha \n
+Neha Adhlakha <br>

-TO RUN: \n
-Run `./host.command` in Terminal under this directory & navigate to localhost:8000 or the specified port
+To play this game, run `./host.command` in the command line under this directory & navigate to localhost:8000 or the specified port